 This was convenient for me because it reduced the number of trips I made to my compost pile.
 You could also transport items to your compost pile daily but this will require more frequent trips and you might not end up composting quite as much as you would otherwise because of the added worse.

 If you want something that's not such an eyesore, you could try a countertop composter.
 Don't worry, these have a built-in filter so they don't smell.
 I now have this one.

 To build your compost pile, you'll need to begin with carbon and nitrogen sources (browns and greens).
-Carbon sources are things like dead leaves, branches, and twigs (brown and dry) while nitrogen sources are things like fruit and veggies scraps, coffee grounds, and grass clippings (items that grow and are wet).
+Carbon sources are things like dead leaves, branches, and twigs.
+They're all brown and dry.